 Did you know that your lips can get sunburned?
 (Of course they can!)
 But you may not think about it when you slather on that SPF.
-In case you forgot about the skin on your lips, and didn’t pamper your pucker with this Sunscreen Lip Balm, here is a healing after sun recipe to cool and soothe sunburned lips.
+In case you forgot about the skin on your lips and didn’t pamper your pucker with this Sunscreen Lip Balm, here is a healing after-sun lip balm recipe to cool and soothe sunburned lips.

 - 2 tablespoons olive oil with calendula

 - 2 tablespoons castor oil

 - 2 tablespoons grated beeswax

 - 1.5 teaspoons carnauba wax